 (F) Student Sheet #5.
-Writing a Testable Hypothesis (1 of 2) NAME: question.
-Yo question your Criteria in the hypothesis.
-If Refer to your working hypothesis written in Student Sheet #3 and your newly written team question.
+Writing a Testable Hypothesis (1 of 2)

+Refer to your working hypothesis written in Student Sheet #3 and your newly written team question.
 You will need to modify the hypothesis to more accurately reflect the research question your team has chosen.
 Once you have written your hypothesis, use the Evaluation Criteria in the box below to see if your hypothesis qualifies as a testable and falsifiable hypothesis.
-If you can put a check $()$ in all of the boxes, your hypothesis should be good enough for your team to consider for your research.
-Working Hyp pothesis Draft: Research Qu uestion: Research Hy pothesis: ✓ Evaluation Criteria Hypothesis can be answered using materials available and in the time allotted.
+If you can put a check ($\sqrt{}$) in all of the boxes, your hypothesis should be good enough for your team to consider for your research.

+Working Hypothesis Draft:

+Research Question:

+~ Evaluation Criteria Hypothesis can be answered using materials available and in the time allotted.
 Hypothesis focuses on specific features that can be observed using the THEMIS images and JMARS tool.
 Results of the experiment could support the hypothesis OR refute it.
-Hypothesis includes observations or is similar to one of these: evidence, similarities, differences, relationship, patterns, etc.

-(note not always 100% true.
+Hypothesis includes observations or is similar to one of these: evidence, similarities, differences, relationship, patterns, etc. Hypothesis could include an 'lfthen" statement, but is not required (note not always 100% true.
 Use if it makes sense.)